Ghost Schemas and Incorrect Paths

 If a file contains a reference to another file that cannot be found at the specified location—a so-called ghost file—, an error icon appears in the top left of its title bar.
 The ghost file is indicated by the ghost icon in its title bar.
 In the screenshot below, ipo.xsd has an Include statement that points to the schema address.xsd, which cannot be located at the location specified in the Include statement.
 In this case, address.xsd is the ghost schema file.
-All files that reference address.xsd in an IIR statement are marked with the error icon, both in their schema boxes as well as in the Explorer pane (see screenshot).
+Consequently, any file that references address.xsd is marked with the error icon, both in the Design window and in the Explorer window.

 A schema can be a ghost schema for any of several reasons.
 The most common are: